isaacg1/isaacg1.github.io/_posts/2021-09-24-intuitions-brownian-motion.md

 with probability about `1/t^1.5`.
 Integrating,
 the particle returns to the origin a constant number of times by step t.
-Correspondingly, there's a finite probability that the particle never returns to the origin.
+Correspondingly, there's a nonzero probability that the particle never returns to the origin.

 ## Wrapup